Friday, March 27, 2026

 -- status gets NULL — not 'PENDING'

-Explicit NULL bypasses DEFAULT: When you write VALUES (..., NULL), Oracle stores NULL — it does not fall back to the DEFAULT.
-The DEFAULT only applies when the column is omitted entirely from the INSERT column list.
-The exam tests this distinction with questions about what value ends up in the column.
+Explicit NULL bypasses DEFAULT: Writing VALUES (..., NULL) stores NULL.
+The DEFAULT only applies when the column is completely omitted from the INSERT column list.

 INSERT INTO orders (order_id, order_date, status)